 “Don’t know.
 They’re willing, if I agree to some extra rules and stipulations.
 They’d be putting me on probationary membership, like they did with Shadow Stalker.
 I came by to get a sense of things, see if it’d be worth going through the hassle instead of going solo.
 I thought maybe I was ok with doing it until I saw the portraits in the lobby.
 Now I’m not so sure.”

 Clockblocker nodded.
 She didn’t need to explain.
 Where the Wards’ portraits hung in the lobby of the PRT offices, the portraits of Aegis and Gallant had been reprinted in black and white, surrounded with thick black frames.
+One was apparently in the works for Browbeat, who had been too new to even have an official costume, let alone a portrait.
 They had been repositioned to be just above the front desk and below the PRT logo, with wreaths and flowers beneath, tokens from the PRT employees.
 The building wasn’t open to the public, and was surrounded by PRT squads, but the public would get their chance to pay respects.

 Glory Girl had lost three people she was close to on that day.
 Gallant – Dean when out of costume – was a loss she shared with Clockblocker.
 Her boyfriend, his friend.